 - Now wipe your head starting from the region just above your hairline and going back to the head and coming to the front again.

-- Clean your ears by putting the index fingers on both the sides of the respective ear and using the thumb to wipe the back of your ear.
+- Clean your ears by putting the index fingers on both sides of the respective ear and using the thumb to wipe the back of your ear.

 - Now use your left hand only to clean your left foot in the same manner.